Affordable For-Sale Housing

 MPDU Eligibility Waiting List

-After completing the application process, you must notify city staff that you would like to be placed on a waiting list in order to purchase an MPDU.
+After completing the application process, you will be placed on a waiting list in order to purchase an MPDU.
 The waiting list is given to builders who are selling newly constructed homes and to current owners who are selling their homes.
 Home builders and sellers are instructed to contact people in the order in which they appear on the list and offer them an opportunity to buy an MPDU.

 Declining an Offer to Purchase an MPDU

-If a certificate holder on the waiting list is not interested in the unit available from the builder or seller who contacted them, they can decline to purchase the unit.
-Their name remains on the list of certificate holders, which is given to future builders or sellers of for-sale MPDUs.
-If a certificate holder chooses not to purchase a unit, when offered, there is no guarantee that another unit will become available.
-A name is only removed from the list when a certificate holder purchases a unit or requests that his or her name be removed.
+If a qualified person on the waiting list is not interested in the unit available, they can decline to purchase the unit.
+Their name remains on the list of eligible person, which is given to future builders or sellers of for-sale MPDUs.
+If an eligible person chooses not to purchase a unit, when offered, there is no guarantee that another unit will become available.
+A name is only removed from the list when the eligible person purchases a unit or requests that his or her name be removed.

 Changes in Income while on the Waiting List